bromanje/PSII-Water-Dynamics-Molecular-Structure-and-Phylogenetic-Comparisons/README.md

 # PSII-Water-Dynamics-from-Molecular-Structure-and-Phylogenetic-Comparisons
 Describe photosystem II (PSII) Water channel dynamics through molecular modeling and phylogenetic comparative methods.

-This work is the pfoduct of an AG2PI seed grant.
+This work is the product of an AG2PI seed grant.
 The study implemented, takes a two pronged approach:
   1) Molecular modeling of the Photosystem II protein complex
   2) Phylogenetic comparative methods